cxa-unique/Simplified-TinyBERT/README.md

 ## Getting Started
-In this repository, we provide instructions on how to run Simplified TinyBERT on MS MARCO document ranking dataset.
+In this repository, we provide instructions on how to run Simplified TinyBERT on MS MARCO and TREC 2019 DL document ranking tasks.

 ### 1. Data Preparation
 - For general distillation, you can get detail instruction in